SpectralModel#

 During a primary transit, the planet’s disk is not always fully superimposed on the star’s disk.
 This means that the transit depth during ingress and egress is smaller than during the full transit.
 In SpectralModel, this is done with the built-in function compute_transit_fractional_light_loss, which is based on Mandel & Agol (2002) (Eq.
 1), and uses the model parameters transit_duration (\(T_{14}\)) and orbital_period (\(P\))..

-The limb-darkening effect is currently not taken into account.
+The limb-darkening effect is currently not taken into account in the default compute_transit_fractional_light_loss function.

 We can calculate the spectrum to obtain the same result as at the start of this section.